ILkUVayne/simple-redis/commandlist.md

 **TTL key**

-The TTL command checks the remaining expiration time of the Key, in seconds
+The TTL command checks the remaining expiration time of the Key, in seconds.If the key does not exist, return -2; If the key exists but the remaining survival time is not set, return -1.

 ~~~bash
 127.0.0.1:6379> expire url 50